 In yoga not only are your hands used to hold certain postures, but there is also an intentional hand placement in the yogic tradition known as mudras.
 Mudras are specific positions of the hands and fingers to produce particular energies in the body, mind, and spirit.

 In many cultures and religions hands are significant.
-In Christianity, it is Jesus’s hands nailed to the cross left me feeling deeply about his plight.
+In Christianity, it is Jesus’s hands nailed to the cross that left me feeling deeply about his plight.
 As a child, I couldn’t imagine the pain of nails driven through the palms.
 As an adult, I still cannot bear the thought of it.
 In the above photo, this gesture, in which his first two fingers and his thumb are extended and his third and fourth finger are closed, is among the most frequently occurring of Christ’s hand gestures in Christian art.
 It emerged as a sign of benediction (or blessing).

-In Buddhism, the placement of the hands has particular connotations.
+In Buddhism, the placement of the hands also has particular connotations.
 With Bhumisparsha Mudra, the placement of the right hand is beyond the knee, with the fingers pointing towards the earth, and the palm turned downwards.
 The left hand rests on the foot with the palm upwards.
 This mudra symbolizes “The Calling of the Earth to Witness the Truth” the Enlightenment of the Buddha.
 This is one of my favorite photos that I captured while in Thailand.

 There are also many secret hand symbols used by Masons, fraternities, sororities and a host of other secret group and societies.
-We have all experienced in some way or another, hands being used to make us feel welcomed or very unwelcomed.
+We have all experienced in some way or another hands being used to make us feel welcomed or very unwelcomed.
 There are intentional ways to place the fingers that are denigrating, and there is the intentional placement of the hands and fingers that are highly spiritual.